ele-ben/functions-experiments/ReadMe.md

 The following functions ([shuffle_rows](#shuffle_rows), [df_BooleanOrder](#df_BooleanOrder)) allow to integrate the sequences generated with the functions above into dataframes that are thought to fully describe a block of experimental trials.
 The approach would be to first generate a dataframe where rows are all of the trials of a generic block, while columns describe the features of each trial (task, stimulus, colour, position, cue-stimulus interval, etc).
 Then use one of the first 6 functions to "pseudo shuffle" (a) certain column(s).
 These functions can conveniently call some feature of the dataframe as inputs (for example, number of rows of the df for the first function).
-Finally, merge the pseudorandomized columns into the original dataframe.
+Finally, merge the pseudo-randomized columns into the original dataframe.
 If one doesn't like the dataframe approach to block building, she will want to simply exploit the first 6 functions inputing the desired parameters and refrain from using the block-shuffling functions.
-The last function, [balanceTransitionsMinus2](#balanceTransitionsMinus2), generates a sequence as its "minus1" version, but in which n-2 swithc and repetitions are balanced.
-This is deprecated since it's very uncommon to seek balance in n-2 transitions while having 2 tasks only: from the definition of n-2 repetition (a sequence like ABA) and swithes (CBA), it follows 3 tasks are needed.
+The last function, [balanceTransitionsMinus2](#balanceTransitionsMinus2), generates a sequence as its "minus1" version, but in which n-2 switch and repetitions are balanced.
+This is deprecated since it's very uncommon to seek balance in n-2 transitions while having 2 tasks only: from the definition of n-2 repetition (a sequence like ABA) and switches (CBA), it follows 3 tasks are needed.

 The algorithms of the first 6 functions are not deterministic and their functioning depends on the "quality" of the random sequence from which they start.
-Indeed, in some cases (< 0.0001% for the first and the 3rd functions, 5% for the 4th and the 5th), they need to re-start from a new random sequence.
-The functions implementing such algorithms are then written such that different attempts are allowed and, this way, they successfully generate the desired output in over 50000 tests.The probability of a re-start and the successful stats reported heavily depend on:
+Indeed, in some cases (< 0.0001% for the first the 3rd and the 6th function, 4% for the 4th and the 5th function), they need to re-start from a new random sequence.
+The functions implementing such algorithms are then written such that different attempts are allowed and, this way, they successfully generate the desired output in over 50000 tests.
+The probability of a re-start and the successful stats reported heavily depend on:
 - number of attempts allowed to the functions (the counter: the higher, the lower the failure rate: allowing counter = 4 already reduces failure of the 1st function to 0 in 100k tests, with different toy lengths),
 - sequences length (the shorter, the higher the probability of a re-start),